 For the privilege of using these “facilities”, you got to pay a premium in the local currency to a portly, indifferent matron in peasant garb who guarded the entrance.
 Business was good, with a long line of desperate people waiting to heed nature’s call at the only available facility and a non-stop supply of buses that kept disgorging a steady stream of passengers.
 That was some business model!

-After waiting my turn in line, I went ahead of Jeff and, after taking care of nature, came out laughing and warning Jeff (he’s a big guy) to be sure to not slip on the slimy wet floors.
+I went ahead of Jeff and, after taking care of nature, came out laughing and warning Jeff (he’s a big guy) to be sure to not slip on the slimy wet floors.
 Jeff didn’t “get” what I was saying until he to entered the shed.
 As he exited several minutes later, I asked if he watched his footing to keep from falling through the holes into the cesspool below.
 His eyes were big as saucers as he tried to fully comprehend what he just experienced, while vigorously applying copious amounts of hand sanitizer to his hands and face.
 Needless to say, he confirmed with great earnestness that he was very careful not to slip!

 Such is life in the Ukrainian countryside!
 Lanny and I then had great fun regaling Jeff with stories of some of our other Ukrainian toilet experiences over the years, much to Jeff’s horror and Serhiy’s quiet amusement.
 Needless to say, Jeff had no appetite to eat at that stop, so we boarded the bus and continued to Rivne.

 That afternoon, I taught for about four hours on Christian entrepreneurship at a seminar organized by several Rivne churches.
 The meeting was in the main hall at the city’s former communist cultural center.
 It was a blessing to proclaim God’s principles, and teach believers, in a “temple” originally constructed to advance atheism and state oppression.